Curriculum Vitae’s (also called “CVs” or “vitas”) and resumes both have similar purposes —

 Unlike resumes, there is no set format to CVs.
-While the following will provide a few links to free samples CVs, it is best to also discuss any special formatting your field requires with a mentor or trusted member of your network.
-There are also a few books that provide much more depth on the subject.
+While the following link provides a free sample to an academic CV, it is best to also discuss any special formatting your field requires with a mentor or trusted member of your network.
+There are also a few workshops that provide much more depth on the subject.

 While CVs do not have the one-page rule of resumes, you need to walk the line between providing a good quality of depth to showcase your qualifications and attract potential employer interest and providing too much information thus appearing verbose and turning off potential employer interest.